-Occupants of the vehicle broadsided tend to suffer the worst in the collision, because cars usually do not have safety features that are as effective against a side-collision as they do for a front-end collision.
+Occupants of the vehicle broadsided tend to suffer the worst in the collision because cars usually do not have safety features that are as effective against a side-impact collision as they do for a front-end collision.
 In particular, seat belts and airbags aren’t as effective in preventing injury during broadside collisions.

-In this blog post we explore broadside collisions, including where they most commonly occur, why intersections are dangerous, and common causes of broadside collisions.
+In this blog post, we explore broadside collisions, including where they most commonly occur, why intersections are dangerous, and common causes of broadside collisions.
 Having an in-depth understanding of these deadly crashes can help you avoid falling victim to one when you travel on Washington’s streets and highways.

 Intersections are where motor vehicles cross paths most often, making them the most common location for broadside collisions.
 It shouldn’t be surprising that intersections are among the most dangerous spots on roads and highways.
 In fact, you might notice an increase in roundabouts at intersections because they keep traffic flowing smoothly, reducing the number of accidents.
 Some distinctive features related to driving through intersections increase their danger.
 These features include:

 According to the FHWA, about 20 percent of all traffic deaths and 40 percent of all traffic accident-related injuries occur at intersections, making them the agency’s focus to improve road safety.
-The FHWA also reports that almost 50 percent of traffic accidents that occur at intersections are angular collisions, making them the most frequently occurring type of motor vehicle accident at intersections.
+The FHWA also reports that almost 50 percent of traffic accidents that occur at intersections are angular or broadside collisions, making them the most frequently occurring type of motor vehicle accident at intersections.

 When you include Washington’s rural areas, the vast majority of the state’s intersections do not have traffic signals, stop signs, or any other type of traffic control device.
 Uncontrolled intersections present extra danger and a greater chance for a broadside collision to occur.
 Yet, controlled intersections also have their share of accidents.
 This can be a result of careless drivers or poor engineering.

 Engineers who design and build roads and city planners spend ample time considering the best traffic control devices for a particular intersection.
-Sometimes planners make the wrong choice concerning signs and signals.
+Sometimes, planners make the wrong choice concerning signs and signals.
 The factors that influence traffic control device decisions at intersections include:

-City planners and engineers who miss the mark and don’t decide on traffic control devices that meet the need of an intersection put drivers at a higher risk of broadside collisions and other traffic accidents.
-Other engineers or planning failures that can also lead to a broadside collision include:
+City planners and engineers who fail to place the proper traffic control devices at an intersection put drivers at a higher risk of broadside collisions and other traffic accidents.
+Other mistakes and planning failures that can also lead to a broadside collision include: